Low-Complexity ADMM-Based Multicast Beamforming in Cell-Free Massive MIMO Systems: Introduction

 \item We provide extensive numerical evaluations demonstrating significant gains in SE and computational complexity over existing SDR- and SCA-based multicast beamforming optimization methods. \end{itemize}

 The rest of the paper is organized as follows: Section~\ref{sys_mod} presents the multicast communication system model and optimization objectives.
+Section~\ref{successive_elimiation_sec} presents the core concepts of the SEA.
 In Section~\ref{SEA_ADMM}, the proposed ADMM iterative optimization procedure for the MMF and QoS problems is detailed.
 Section~\ref{results} presents numerical results, whereas the main conclusions are summarized in Section~\ref{conc}.

 \textbf{Notations:} Lowercase and uppercase boldface letters denote column vectors and matrices, respectively.
 The symbols $(\cdot)^*$, $(\cdot)^T$, and $(\cdot)^H$ indicate conjugate, transpose, and conjugate transpose, respectively. $\mathbb{E}(\cdot)$, tr$(\cdot)$, $\norm{\cdot}_p$, and $\norm{\cdot}_F$ denote the expectation, trace, $l_p$ vector norm and Frobenius matrix norm, respectively. $\mathbf{I}_M$ represents the $M \times M$ identity matrix.